grantzeng/leetcode/journal.md

 The advice I've read is to memorise the intuition and then practice using your intuition to get something to work.
 ### 11:13am
 Need to move on to what I need to do for the rest of the day; don't have all the time in the world to look at monotonic stacks and how to use them

+# 2024-06-03 Mon
+> Wk2, 24T2

+Leetcoding

+Somehow got `56` right on the spot without too much fuss.

+Sorting your input seems to turn up a lot, maybe you should make a study of sorting algorithms again, since you're just being lazy in Python and calling `.sort()` all the time.